manumorante/sass.at-break/README.md

-# sass.breakpoint (at-break)
+# At Break (Breakpoint SASS Mixin)

-At-break is a nice, natural language way to name and remember your breakpoints for you!
+At Break is a nice, natural language way to name and remember your breakpoints for you!

 ## Requirements